isovector/draconian-results/pho.md

 Patios and outdoor areas at restaurants, pubs and bars are **not included** as places to gather with 10 people at one table.

-#### St. Patrick\'s Day liquor sales

-Effective March 17 at 8 pm until March 18 at 9 am, the service and sale of alcohol is prohibited.
-This applies to any establishment that sells or serves alcohol, including:

--   Restaurants
--   Bars and pubs
--   Liquor stores and grocery stores

-Unless a full meal service is provided, premises which are licensed to serve liquor must close between 9 pm on March 17 and 9 am on March 18.

 ### Gatherings inside residences or vacation accommodations